EDCD/EDDI/VoiceAttack.md

 with the <event> being in lower-case.
 For example, if you wanted VoiceAttack to run a script every time you docked you would create a script called `((EDDI docked))` (note the lower-case d at the beginning of docked).

 There are a large number of events available.
-Full details of them and the variables that are set for each of them are as follows:
+Full details of them and the variables that are set for each of them are as below.
+Note that event variables are only valid when the event occurs, and cannot be relied upon to be present or a specific value at any other time.
+If you want to use information in an event after the event itself then you should copy the value to another variable.

 ### Body scanned
 Triggered when you complete a scan of a planetary body.